 The BAM Human Resource Management SIG International Symposium will take place between 12 and 14 June 2022.

-This symposium offers an opportunity for dialogue among academics, practitioners and policy makers to engage with current and future challenges and identify potential HRM and ER strategies to address such challenges.
-We welcome both empirical and conceptual papers that may examine relevant topics at micro-, meso- or macro-level.
+Following the advent of the COVID-19 pandemic, many organisations aim to build back a better workplace (cf. Bamber et al., 2021).
+Adopting an employee-centric approach, this symposium offers an opportunity for dialogue among academics, practitioners, and policymakers to engage with current and future challenges and identify potential HRM strategies to address such challenges.
+We welcome empirical and conceptual papers that may examine relevant topics at micro-, meso- or macro-level.
 All methodologies are welcome.

 Topics likely to be examined include (the list is not exhaustive):

-- Responsible HRM practices in the context of climate and demographic change
+- ‘Responsible’ HRM practices in the context of climate change

 - Opportunities and challenges for talent management in the changing world of work